splunk/observability-workshop/docs/servicebureau/teams.md

 ### 3.1 Adding recipients

 You can add other recipients, by clicking **Add Recipient**{: .label-button .sfx-ui-button-blue}.
-These recipients do not need to be SignalFx users.
+These recipients do not need to be Observability Cloud users.

 However if you click on the link **Configure separate notification tiers for different severity alerts** you can configure every alert level independently.